VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

 Overview

-The Cybersecurity Chatbot Application, developed as part of PROG6221 POE Part 1 by Group 3 (ST10454944), is a C# application designed to provide an interactive cybersecurity-themed experience.
-It offers both a console-based and a Windows Forms GUI-based interface, engaging users with audio greetings, ASCII art, a typing effect, task management, a quiz mode, and a question-and-answer system focused on password security and cybersecurity concepts.
+The Cybersecurity Chatbot Application, developed as part of PROG6221 POE Part 1 by Group 3 (ST10454944), is a WPF (Windows Presentation Foundation) application designed to provide an interactive cybersecurity-themed experience.
+Originally a console-based application, it has been upgraded to a modern graphical interface using WPF, retaining core features like audio greetings, ASCII art, a typing effect, password security questions, and cybersecurity query handling.

 Features

-Console-Based Features: